adamavenir/bumble/blog/2013-06-02-just-a-person.md

 I doubt anyone would call Chris Williams a man without ambition.

-But while he is a man with great dreams and awesome values, he is a man who knows he is just a man---and that his impact is not limited by what he can do, but by what other people are inspired and empowered to do because of his example.
+But while he is a man with great dreams and awesome values, he is a man who knows he is just a man--and that his impact is not limited by what he can do, but by what other people are inspired and empowered to do because of his example.

 Chris left room in the world for \*your\* impact: